 Concordia often appears as the Konkordiaplatz in German.

 The glacier is at its deepest at Concordia.
 At this confluence, a tremendous amount of precipitation is funneled from the three glaciers into one, creating a depth of snow and ice nearly a kilometer deep.

 Not wide – deep.

 Even when you’re hiking just above the glacier far below the confluence, it’s hard to fathom its size.

 When you realize it takes up to 10 years for an entire meter of snowfall to be compacted into a single centimeter of glacial ice, it gives a new respect for the length of time necessary to create such a sizable glacier and the incredible force required.

-At this point, we started to see more water – steep creeks cutting across our trail and large pools of melt water by the wayside.
-A single short incline over boulders coursing with creek runoff and another short section led us to a sharp almost 90 degree turn in the trail.
+At this point, we started to see more water – steep creeks cutting across the trail and large pools of melt water by the wayside.
+A single short incline over boulders coursing with creek runoff and another short section led us to a sharp almost 90-degree turn in the trail.

 Despite the gorgeous hike, we were both disappointed that we weren’t able to get closer to the glacier.
 But as we approached the lake, we saw a sign just off the trail that said “Aletsch Glacier 10.”

 Stoked that we might get close to it after all, we disregarded the late hour and our weary feet and set off along Märjelenbach (Märjelen Creek), a raging creek flowing from the lake further up the trail down to the glacier.